zephir-lang/zephir-docs/en/tutorial.md

 <a name='initial-testing'></a>
 ## Initial Testing
-Now that the extension was added to your php.ini, check whether the extension is being loaded properly by executing the following:
+Now that the extension was added to your `php.ini`, check whether the extension is being loaded properly by executing the following:

     $ php -m
     [PHP Modules]